Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-After a thirty-year career as a high school math teacher, Dr. James Pelech joined the school of education in June of 2003.
-Dr. Pelted has earned a Doctorate in Curriculum and Social Inquiry from National Louis University, a Certificate of Advanced Studies from Concordia University, a Masters of Business Administration from Governors State University, and a Bachelor of Arts in Mathematics from Saint Norbert College.
+After a thirty-year career as a high school math teacher, Dr. James Pelech joined the School of Education in June of 2003.
+Dr. Pelech has earned a Doctorate in Curriculum and Social Inquiry from National Louis University, a Certificate of Advanced Studies in Mathematics Education from Concordia University, a Masters of Business Administration from Governors State University, and a Bachelor of Arts in Mathematics from Saint Norbert College.

-Here at Benedictine, Dr. Pelech is using action research to enhance student learning, including the application of the Constructivist philosophy in his classes.
-He has had two books published by Information Age Publishing.
-The first one, The Comprehensive Handbook of Constructivist Teaching: From Theory to Practice, examines how to incorporate the Constructivist philosophy into one’s daily teaching.
-The second book, Guide to Transforming Teaching Through Self-Inquiry, examines the use of the Constructivist theory to monitor such teacher activities as personal journal writing, research, and professional development.
-He has had articles published in the Mathematics Teacher, the Journal for the Practical Application of Constructivist Theory in Education, and the Journal for Research in Education.
-He also serves as a peer reviewer for numerous professional journals.
+Dr. Pelech’s research focuses on using action research to enhance student learning.
+Previous research topics include analyzing how class quizzes can actually increase learning, and examining student time management.
+He has had two books published.
+The first one, The Comprehensive Handbook of Constructivist Teaching: From Theory to Practice discusses how to incorporate the Constructivist philosophy into one’s daily teaching.
+The second book, Guide to Transforming Teaching Through Self-Inquiry, focuses on the use of the Constructivist theory to monitor such teacher activities as personal journal writing, research, and professional development.

 In terms of professional development, Dr. Pelech is very involved in a wide range of professional activities and organizations.
-He is President of the Association for Constructivist Teaching, an international organization comprised of teachers, administrators, and researches from America, Mexico, Poland, and China.
-He has presented at conferences across America and in Mexico.
-He has worked as a professional developer with teachers from California and upstate New York.
+He is a Fulbright Specialist, and in the spring of 2016 he provided professional development to faculty and students at Charles University in Prague, Czech Republic.
+This initiative resulted in an electronic research conference in 2017 between Charles University’s Doctoral candidates and Benedictine undergraduate students.
+Dr. Pelech’s professional development also includes working with various departments here at Benedictine.
+He is past President of the Association for Constructivist Teaching, an international organization comprised of teachers, administrators, and researchers.
 He was one of the founding members of the Benedictine/Saint Ethelreda partnership.
-In this capacity he works with teachers to improve their teaching; this includes co-teaching at different grade levels.
-He is also President of the Saint Ethelreda School Board, this past year the National Catholic Education Association awarded the Saint Ethelreda Board the "Outstanding Board" Award..
+In this capacity he works with teachers from this school to improve their teaching; this includes co-teaching at different grade levels.
+He is also President of the Saint Ethelreda School Board which was named one of the recipients of the National Catholic Education Association’s “Outstanding Board" Award.

-Phone: (630) 829-6280 | Send Mrs. Shore an Email | Office: Kindlon Hall 263
+Phone: (630) 829-6394 | Send Kristin an Email | Office: Kindlon Hall 263